mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

 Noise is added to reports in order to obscure the output associated with a source, in order to protect user privacy.
 The exact source data cannot be identified and attributed back to individual users, but the overall patterns taken from the data will still provide the same meaning.

-This is done using a randomized response algorithm, which works like so:
+In the case of event-level reports, this is done using a randomized response algorithm, which works like so:

 1. When an attribution source is stored, the browser generates a list of all possible sets of reports that could originate from the source's configuration (including the set consisting of no reports).
 2. In a small percentage of cases, the browser prevents the source from being attributed and instead picks a random member of that list to use as the source's reports.
 The probability of this happening is based on the size of that list, the browser's implementation-specific privacy parameters, and the source's chosen [`"event_level_epsilon"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Source#event_level_epsilon).